nbattelli/Gloss/README.md

 ### Swift Version

-It is compatible with Swift 5.0.
+Gloss is compatible with Swift 5.0.

 To use a version compatible with Swift 4.2, use version 2.1.x.